7 tips to make your home WiFi more secure

 )

-With everything we throw at our trusty WiFi on a daily basis, it’s one of your household’s hardest workers.
-Give it a break when it comes to security with our quick and easy tips on protecting your WiFi security
+Your WiFi works hard to keep things running smoothly every day.
+Give it a break when it comes to security with our quick and easy tips on protecting your home network

 By Virgin Media Edit